 The presence of Foreign start ups is becoming more and more apparent in China.
 This is a very common type of company in China due to the rapid development of the Chinese market.
 Many people see a niche and try to fill the void with their business ideas.
 Many SME's (mostly subsidiaries of bigger companies already well-established in foreign countries) are establishing a name in the Chinese market where they can find new opportunities to develop.

 Since start ups and SME's are mostly run by company owners or top management, they give interns the chance to learn how a business works top to bottom.
-Start ups and SME's are also most often more open to ideas and creativity.
+Start ups and SME's are also often more open to ideas and creativity.
 Interns can have a fantastic time if they bring along a positive attitude.

 Over the past years, many start ups and SME's have offered our interns permanent positions in China upon completion of their internships.
 While doing an internship in a start up or SME, keep in mind that you might actually be working for one of tomorrow's greatest companies.